sstoddard73/ss0824/README.md

 ## Tests
 The <b>RequiredTests.java</b> file contains the JUnit tests that demonstrate the code working in a variety of situations.
+These tests check for the correctness of the resulting values and also output the RentalAgreement data to the console.

 Further JUnit tests are provided that test each component of the solution.